marcosfresl/devops-ci-cd-project/README.md

 # devops-ci-cd-project

-Simple app on Python to testing culture DevOps.
+Simple app developed on Python for testing culture DevOps.